Every day the one thing that comes up over and over

 I wrote a previous blog entry, "I'll never so anything

-" in which I discussed this very
+against my will" in which I discussed this very

 important aspect of the hypnotic experience.